thevuong/next15-filterlist/STEPS.md

 ## Final demo

 - Reload page.
 Interact with tabs and filters while streaming in the server components as they load.
 Switch tabs back and fourth.
 Click multiple filters.
+Refresh the page.
 - Greatly improved UX even though the data fetches are still extremely slow.
 App feels super responsive.
 - And this is very robust: progressively enhanced, we wont have race conditions because of useTransitions, the app is reloadable and shareable.
 And there is a low amount of js, using it only where needed, the buttons work with onclick while we are streaming in the server components.
 - No useEffects or useStates in sight.
 We are making interactive apps without it.
 In the new React world with Next.js 15 we don't need it as much.